A bridge that bends in an strong earthquake and not only remains

 Saiidi, who pioneered this technology, has built and destroyed, in the lab, several large-scale 200-ton bridges, single bridge columns and concrete abutments using various combinations of innovative materials, replacements for the standard steel rebar and concrete materials and design in his quest for a safer, more resilient infrastructure.

-"We have solved the problem of survivability, we can keep a bridge usable after a ," Saiidi said.
+"We have solved the problem of survivability, we can keep a bridge usable after a strong earthquake," Saiidi said.
 "With these techniques and materials, we will usher in a new era of super earthquake-resilient structures."

 The University partnered with the Washington Department of Transportation and the Federal Highway Administration to implement this new technology on their massive Alaska Way Viaduct Replacement Program, the centerpiece of which is a two-mile long tunnel, but includes 31 separate projects that began in 2007 along the State Route 99 corridor through downtown Seattle.